YoadRX/task-ai/README.md

 * returnType ("Json" | "string", optional): The return type

+* sysPromptValues: {
+  anyData // that in the sysPrompt
+  }

 Error Handling

 If an error occurs during the request, it will be logged using NestJS's Logger service and re-thrown.